che-incubator/chectl/README.md

   -n, --chenamespace=chenamespace          [default: che] Kubernetes namespace where Eclipse Che server is supposed to
                                            be deployed

-  --delete-namespace                       Set to true to delete namespace after removing Eclipse Che
+  --delete-namespace                       Indicates that a Eclipse Che namespace will be deleted as well

   --deployment-name=deployment-name        [default: che] Eclipse Che deployment name